kiki0805/nooooob/content/blog/dev-blog/index.md

 - Game genres: https://www.gamedesigning.org/gaming/video-game-genres/
 - Game themes: https://backtogames.com/pages/game-themes

 In addition to the game itself, we also talked about the technical stuff, which was finally determined to be a combination of Unity, Git and Blender.
-We all have more or less experience of making a game with different frameworks or engines, but it sould be quicker for us to use a widely-used one because of tons of accessible [learning resources](https://learn.unity.com/) and [game assets](https://assetstore.unity.com/).
+We all have more or less experience of making a game with different frameworks or engines, but it should be quicker for us to use a widely-used one because of tons of accessible [learning resources](https://learn.unity.com/) and [game assets](https://assetstore.unity.com/).

 Finally, we had our idea with a background of pirates - ***Yarr-Harr!***.
 (There is Scandinavia, isn't it? :D) It would be rouge-like first-person game with the main mechanics of harpooning, which is possible to grasp something, pull the character towards the grasped thing, as well as attack enemies.
 To enrich the game, types of terrains, enemies, chests and types of levels (exploring combats or puzzles) would be designed.